Outdoor experiences in Puerto Rico are suited for all types of travelers.

 During the six-to-eight hour guided tour (depending on the package you choose) you’ll take a 25-minute ride through the mangrove swamps, learn about the natural ecosystem, put on your snorkel and spend 45 minutes swimming.
 Transportation is included and you’ll be provided with snorkel gear and a light dinner.

-Enjoy a day full of close encounters with wildlife while exploring two of Puerto Rico’s most important caves: Cueva Ventana and Cueva del Indio.
+Enjoy a day full of close encounters with wildlife while exploring one of Puerto Rico’s most scenic caves: Cueva del Indio.
 Located in the northside town of Arecibo, 45 minutes from San Juan, this day trip takes you into the caves and shows you their diverse ecosystems and the formation of the stalagmites and stalactites found in the caves.

-Situated on top of a limestone cliff, Cueva Ventana offers a beautiful window to breathtaking views overlooking the Río Grande de Arecibo valley, while Cueva del Indio offers an ocean-front location and ancient Taíno wall carvings.
+Situated on top of a limestone cliff, Cueva del Indio offers an ocean-front location and ancient Taíno wall carvings.

-Some tours also offer a quick stop at the Arecibo Observatory, one of the biggest radio telescopes used for radio astronomy, atmospheric science, and radar astronomy research in the world.
-There may also be add-on options for hiking and other nearby activities offered by some companies, depending on the length of trip you want to take.
+Some tours also offer add-on options for hiking and other nearby activities, depending on the length of trip you want to take.
 The round-trip hotel transportation, admission fees, light refreshments, and necessary equipment are included.

 - Fun Tours PR